apache/accumulo-website/pages/features.md

 ### Volume support

-Accumulo 1.6.0 migrated away from configuration of HDFS by using a single HDFS host and directory, to a collection of HDFS URIs (host and path) which allows Accumulo to operate over multiple disjoint HDFS instances.
-This allows Accumulo to scale beyond the limits of a single namenode.
+Accumulo 1.6.0 migrated the HDFS configuration from a single HDFS host and directory to a collection of HDFS URIs (host and path).
+This allows Accumulo to operate over multiple disjoint HDFS instances and scale beyond the limits of a single namenode.
 When used in conjunction with HDFS federation, multiple namenodes can share a pool of datanodes.

 ## Integrity/Availability